Falk Horning – Chairman

 Midge is one of our founder members.
 While tree planting is not an option for her anymore because of age, she still helps out in other ways.
 She is a gifted artist, paints pictures in oil, designs cards for special occasions like birthdays and weddings.
 Midge is the mother of our minutes secretary Roberta Cringle.
 Still active in her age, she also has a long term track record of helping other charities on the island.

 Ben joined our Trust many years ago and led a few planting parties.
 Our website is under his protective care.
 He is a professional arborist, which comes in handy when we need some advice.
-To visit his website, click here
+He is well known for his tree climbing skills.
+To visit his business website, click here

 Phil has served as coordinator of the Isle of Man Friends of the Earth for many years and he is on the committee of Zero Waste Man.
 He is a keen scuba diver with a great interest in protection of the seas and participated in the Isle of Man zoning of marine protected areas.
 He is also a beekeeper.